Pd172944/Agentic-Codebase-Security/README.md

 # Configure API keys
 cp .env.example .env
-# Edit .env with your API keys
+# Edit .env with your API keys using vim or other editor

 # Run evaluation
 python src/main.py